gardener/cert-management/README.md

 ## Troubleshooting

-Requesting certificates from an ACME provider (like Let's encrypt) is always performed using a DNS01 challenge.
+Requesting certificates from an ACME provider (like Let's Encrypt) is always performed using a DNS01 challenge.
 For this purpose, the `cert-controller-manager` creates an `DNSEntry` for the `dns-controller-manager` (see project [external-dns-management](https://github.com/gardener/external-dns-management)).
 Your `dns-controller-manager` needs a suitable `DNSProvider` responsible for the domain(s) of the common name and further